 In 2011, the Mayor of Chicago, Rahm Emanuel, upset the Chicago Teachers Union (CTU) by repealing a promised pay raise and lobbying to limit the union's ability to go on strike.
 The two parties began negotiations but couldn't reach an agreement after delays from the city caused months of back and forth.
 In 2012, the teachers went on a 10-day strike.

-Eventually, both sides agreed to adjust their terms and come to a compromise: the teachers won their fight for annual raises, and the city got to extend the school day.
-But along the way, Emanuel soured his relationship with the CTU, which resulted in a strike that left parents without child care.
+Eventually, both sides agreed to adjust their terms and come to a compromise.
+The teachers won their struggle for annual raises, and the city got to extend the school day.
+The strike has also had long-lasting impacts on local and national policies and conditions for educators.

 Minnesota Orchestra Dispute

-To decrease its financial struggles, the Minnesota Orchestra management team suggested reducing musician's salaries by 32%.
-The players promptly turned down the proposal and refused to make a counteroffer, which led to a lockout and months of canceled concerts.
-Soon after, the music director threatened to resign if an agreement wasn't reached in time to play the anticipated Carnegie Hall concert.
+To decrease its financial struggles, the Minnesota Orchestra management team suggested reducing musicians’ salaries by almost a third.
+The players promptly turned down the proposal and refused to make a counteroffer.
+This led to a lockout and months of canceled concerts.

-With the deadline approaching, community groups raised money to offer the musicians a bonus that would amount to a 17.5% pay reduction.
+With the deadline approaching, community groups raised money to offer the musicians a bonus to lower their pay reduction.
 The musicians rejected the offer, the director resigned, and the Orchestra endured a 16-month lockout until the players eventually accepted a pay reduction.

-The strong-handed tactics of the musicians and the union representing them resulted in painful negotiations, lockouts, and strikes.
-This shows how important it is to stay flexible and open-minded when negotiating in order to find solutions that may lead to an agreement.
+This standoff was "the nation's longest-running contract dispute for a concert orchestra."
+This example shows how important it is to stay flexible and open-minded when negotiating to find solutions that may lead to an agreement.